ismferd/cloudy-serf-lab/README.md

     2019/03/09 16:50:03 [INFO] agent: Received event: member-update
 ```

-Then I see the node inside the cluster:
+Then, I can see the node inside the cluster:

 ```sh
 pi@raspberrypi:~ $ serf members
 raspberrypi  192.168.1.141:7946  alive
 ```

-- Joininng more nodes to cluster:
+- Joining more nodes to cluster:

 ```sh
 pi@raspberry-1:~ $ serf agent -join=192.168.1.141 -bind=192.168.1.140